 Advanced Search

-You can choose to limit your search by language, date, publication type, and other ways by making your choice(s) on the lower portion of the Advanced Search screen (which is the default search screen).
-(See screen shot below.)
+You can choose to limit your search by language, date, publication type, and other ways by making your choice(s) on the lower portion of the Advanced Search screen.

 Using Links Within the Record